Last updated on October 31, 2023

 8. A pop-up will appear letting you know that the game requires a keyboard and mouse.
 Click “Continue”.

-Quick note: The game is playable on Android the same way you can play using screen sharing without a keyboard and mouse, though it is tedious and can be difficult to drag cards at times.
+Quick note: The game is playable on Android the same way you can play using screen sharing without a keyboard and mouse, but it's tedious and can be difficult to drag cards at times.

 9. The MTG Arena log-in screen will appear.
 Click “Already have an account?” and then sign in.